South Coast Summer Series: Tathra

 This is a stunning sandy beach in the heart of Tathra, stretching north to Mogareeka Inlet and the pristine Mimosa Rocks National Park.

-The beach meanders three kilometres along the shoreline and is protected from southerly winds, making it great for surf, board riding and sailboarding.
-Regularly patrolled and with a playground and skatepark, it is the perfect place to spend the day.
+The beach meanders three kilometres along the shoreline and is protected from southerly winds, making it great for surfing, board riding, and sailboarding.
+Regularly patrolled and with a playground and skatepark, it’s the perfect place to spend the day.

 Andy Poole Drive, Tathra | visitnsw.com